 Featured Destinations & Things to DO

-Tateyama Kurobe Alpine Route.【Apr. to Nov.】
+Tateyama Kurobe Alpine Route【Apr. to Nov.】

 The Tateyama Kurobe Alpine Route is one of the most scenic mountain routes in Japan, weaving through 3,000m-high mountains.
 It has wonderful seasonal features, and is a perfect destination for nature-lovers.
 In the past, only a small number of skilled mountaineers could enjoy such features.
 However, the opening of the Tateyama Kurobe Alpine Route in 1971 made it possible for all of us to go deep into nature.
 Now, we are able to appreciate various natural features from different angles using several kinds of vehicles, including a trolley bus and ropeway.

-A Picture of Fruit Picking
+Fruit Picking Special